zumasys/docs/site/jbase/connectivity/ODBC/odbc-installation-configuration/README.md

 For more information on the implications of the other settings (**User**, **Password**, **Account**, **SSL**, **Compression**) refer to the following [link](../../jagent/introduction-to-jremote/#additional-connection-properties).

+### Fetch Row Size
+The default fetch row size is 1000, whereby result sets are accumulated in batches of 1000 before transmitting back to the ODBC connection.
+You may see performance benefits by increasing this value (e.g. in the example above a value of **10000** was used).

 ### Connection strings

 Connection strings, as defined by the ODBC SQL CLI, specify the connection parameters supplied to the server when attempting to establish a connection.